Skip to main content

 · 2 min read

 A columnar database stores the data of each column independently.
-This allows reading data from disk only for those columns that are used in any given query.
+This allows reading data from disk only for those columns used in any given query.
 The cost is that operations that affect whole rows become proportionally more expensive.
-The synonym for a columnar database is a column-oriented database management system.
+A columnar database is a synonym for a column-oriented database management system.
 ClickHouse is a typical example of such a system.

 Key columnar database advantages are: